aws/aws-toolkit-common/telemetry/telemetryformat.md

 ### Types

-_types_ is an optional field that contains 0 or more entries
+_types_ is an array that holds telemetry metadata types.
+This is the information posted to the telemetry service like `isDebug` or `runtime`.
+Entries can be referenced from other files.
+The field is optional.

 ```
 "types": [
    {
-        // comments are allowed
         "name": string,
         "description": string,
         (optional - default is "string") "type": one of "int", "double", "string", "boolean"